RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/RunningMRS.md

 running your protocol instead of being archive nodes (you can greatly reduce your value for `n_archive_nodes` when archiving on disk).

-For whatever it is worth, I always use the `archive_on_disk` option when running multistage rosetta scripts.
--Jack Maguire

 ##Examples

 ###Archiving on disk